-First-year residents do not take call the first two months, when they are acquiring basic clinical and surgical skills.
 All call is taken from home.
 Residents cover the emergency rooms at Erie County Medical Center, Women and Children’s Hospital of Buffalo and the Buffalo VA Medical Center when on call.

 The first- and second-year residents take first call and the third-year residents split up back-up call.
 An attending physician is available at all times and is present at all surgeries.
 First- and second-year residents always are backed up by the senior resident and the attending physician on call.
 First-year residents are responsible for the majority of weekend calls during the year, with slightly less primary call in the second year.